3.1 Human-Centred Writing

 Writing Constructively

 Striking the appropriate tone involves understanding your purpose, context, and audience.
 It also involves an understanding that workplaces are often hierarchical and that cooperation and teamwork are required.
 Therefore, it is important to consider how you want your reader to feel, and what may make your reader feel that way.
-Your goal is to write constructively, which means using positive phrasing to convey your message to your reader.
+Your goal is to communicate constructively, which means using positive phrasing to convey your message to your reader.
 Table 3.1.1 illustrates the differences between destructive/negative and constructive/positive feelings the reader may experience as a result of the tone used in a document.

 Negative | Constructive |